 The landscape of the Basque Country is characterized by breathtaking coastal vistas, and tranquil farms.
 The valleys are criss-crossed by rivers and streams, dotted with cream-colored cows, equestrian farms, and tufted white sheep.
 Wooded copses, folded into the landscape often conceal a multitude of birds and wildlife.
 With few towns or villages to interrupt a leisurely ride, the countryside is delightful to drive or walk through.
 The fan of the Santiago de Compostela pilgrimage route culminates in the Basque village of Saint-Jean-Pied-de-Port before heading over the Pyrenees Mountains.

 It almost seems that time has passed by the other side of France.
 It’s time to discover a real gem.

 | Sue Aran lives in the Gers department of southwest France.
 She is the owner of French Country Adventures, which provides private, personally-guided, small-group, slow travel tours into Gascony, the Pays Basque, Provence and beyond.
 She writes a monthly blog about her life in France and is a contributor to Bonjour Paris and France Today magazines.|

-Slow Travel Tours is an affiliation of small-group tour operators who offer personalized trips in Italy, France and other European countries.
+Slow Travel Tours is an affiliation of small-group tour operators who offer personalized trips in Italy, France, England and other European countries.